Berto Barbarani

 Roberto Tiberio "Berto" Barbarani (born and died Verona, Italy; 3 December 1872 – 27 January 1945) was an Italian poet.
 He wrote many poems in the Veronese dialect of Northern Italy.

 Biography

 He was born in the historic center of Verona, near the New Bridge on the Adige river, from non-wealthy parents who ran a hardware store.
-He was started studying with his brother Vittorio, who earned his medical degree.
-Berto instead, following the death of his father (1887), he had to leave the boarding school to help his mother manage the shop.
+He started studying with his brother Vittorio, who earned his medical degree.
+Berto instead, following the death of his father (1887), had to leave the boarding school to help his mother manage the shop.
 This did not prevent him from continuing his studies until he enrolled in the faculty of law at the University of Padua.
 He abandoned it after the first exams, while continuing to collaborate on a student newspaper with his first poems (1892), which were then the basis of the first collection El rosario del cor (1895).